ibm-cloud-docs/containers/cs_versions_overview.md

 ![Kubernetes version support timeline](images/iks.svg "Version support timeline"){: caption="Kubernetes version support timeline" caption-side="bottom"}

 Dates that are marked with a dagger (`†`) are tentative and subject to change.
-Operating systems that are marked with an asterisk (`*`) are deprecated; [migrate any worker nodes](/docs/containers?topic=containers-ubuntu-migrate) that use a deprecated operating system to run on a newer operating system version.
+Operating systems that are marked with an asterisk (`*`) are deprecated.
+[Migrate any worker nodes](/docs/containers?topic=containers-ubuntu-migrate) that use a deprecated operating system to a newer operating system version.
 {: note}